sainthiago/txplained/README.md

 }
 ```

-The request is forwarded to the TXplained service at `https://txplained-agent.vercel.app/api/analyze-transaction`.
+The request is forwarded to the txplained service at `https://txplained-agent.vercel.app/api/analyze-transaction`.

-For direct API access, you can use the TXplained service directly.
+For direct API access, you can use the txplained service directly.

-## 🏷️ About TXplained
+## 🏷️ About txplained

-**TXplained** makes blockchain transactions understandable for everyone.
+**txplained** makes blockchain transactions understandable for everyone.
 Whether you're a DeFi power user, developer, or crypto curious, we decode the complexity so you can focus on what matters.

-*TX or didn't happen* - because every transaction tells a story.
+*tx or didn't happen* - because every transaction tells a story.

 ---